somasundaram1702/Smart-queue-/README.md

  # Smart Queue Monitoring System
 In this course, I have learned about different hardwares and the methods to access these different hardwares in dev-cloud.
 Each of these hardwares have its own advantages.
 By using these hardwares in the Dev cloud, the performance of these hardwares are analysed.
-A person-detection model is used to identify the perons working in three different scenarios.
+A person-detection model is used to identify the person working in three different scenarios.
 In the all the three scenarios, the person is detected using a bounding box and the number of persons are counted.
-Time taken to identify the persons in 3 different scenarios are analysed and documented.
+Time taken to identify them in 3 different scenarios are analysed and documented.

 ## Proposal Submission